BraedonWooding/piqued/README.md

 I've kept most of the original repos with a few exceptions, I've removed numerous app keys/certificates/initialisations

-## Using

-You can view a purely readonly version of the application here; [TODO](TODO).

-> I've not yet setup a readonly version and may not, purely is based on my current time.

-The login is; `readonly-user: "readonly-password"`

-It's readonly because I don't trust the internet to not abuse this application (sadly).
-You can run a very easy version of this locally with very few dependencies (it supports sql-lite).

 ## Running Locally for Development

 > No promise that this will work perfectly smooth, some scripts such as the scraper require an updated api key.